Best VPN for Torrenting

 Yes, US-based services (or those in “Five Eyes” or even “Fourteen Eyes” countries) may be more susceptible to NSA style surveillance.
 But we don’t think there is any less risk of that for VPN services based in other countries.

-When torrent file-sharing, you need the full protections offered by the best VPN for torrenting you can afford so that your p2p torrent file-sharing activities are anonymous.
+When torrent file-sharing, you need the full protections offered by the best VPN for torrenting you can afford so that your torrent file-sharing activities are safe.

-Whether you choose one of our recommendations or use the VPN comparison table to reach your own conclusions, take heart knowing that you are protected in your torrent downloading activities. 🙂
+Whether you choose one of our recommendations or reach your own conclusions, take heart knowing that you are protected in your torrent downloading activities. 🙂